Modern Fertility Review: A Detailed Look

 If you test at home, you’ll need to ensure your sample is thoroughly dry before sending it back to Modern Fertility.
 The company will send you a confirmation email once your results arrive, and your results will appear in your private dashboard within a few days.

-As stated above, Modern Fertility testing doesn’t work as a fertility predictor.
+Modern Fertility testing doesn’t work as a fertility predictor.
 Instead, it gives you a snapshot of what your odds of conceiving look like based on your specific health perimeters and statistical averages.

 For instance, your test will show you whether you have more or fewer eggs than average for your age and whether you can expect to hit menopause earlier or later than average.
 It will also share any red flags, such as thyroid issues, that you should seek further medical advice on.